sjbrown/1kfa/mod_guide_gm.md

   - Go around the table until all the opponents flee or are incapacitated
   - Any ✗ results may usually be interpreted as "your enemies attack".
 Choose some opponents that weren't *just* in a Mix It Up, and declare they attack one of the player's characters.
-Apply attack power against that character.
-Use an attack power die from one attacker, and add 1 attack power for each other attacker
+Apply Might against that character.
+Use an Might die from one attacker, and add 1 attack power for each other attacker

 ### Format 2